Debunking the Myth: Did Coca-Cola Invent Santa Claus?

 - Dec 17, 2025

-Every December, the internet resurrects one of its favorite Christmas legends:“Santa Claus was invented by Coca-Cola to sell soda in winter.” t sounds dramatic.
+Every December, the internet resurrects one of its favorite Christmas legends: “Santa Claus was invented by Coca-Cola to sell soda in winter.”
+It sounds dramatic.
 It sounds corporate.
-It sounds like the perfect anti-capitalist, anti-marketing conspiracy to share on social media.
+It seems like the perfect anti-capitalist, anti-marketing conspiracy to share on social media.

 There’s only one problem: it isn’t true.